The Scenario

 right in the feels

-If you're not experiencing the force yourself or hearing it unprompted in conversations, you're probably chasing someone else's trend instead of observing a real shift.
+If you're not experiencing the force yourself or hearing it unprompted in conversations, you're chasing someone else's trend instead of observing a real shift.

 follow the money

 Compelling events only matter when they show up in planning cycles, budget conversations, or new mandates.
-Otherwise it's just commentary.
+Otherwise it's commentary.

 call and response